emtee40/dnschanger-lite-frostnerd/README.md

-This is the source code for my app DNS Changer, which can be found here: https://play.google.com/store/apps/details?id=com.frostnerd.dnschanger<br><br>
+This is the source code for my app DNS Changer.
+This is the light version.
+Full version (free aswell) can be found [https://git.frostnerd.com/PublicAndroidApps/DnsChanger](here)<br><br>